-The observations are part of a study that ranked 24 States on how well they managed their water.
-Gujarat, Andhra Pradesh and Madhya Pradesh took the top three spots, and Jharkhand, Bihar and Haryana came in last in the 'Non-Himalayan States' category.
-Himachal Pradesh - which is facing one of its worst water crises this year - led a separate eight-member list of States clubbed together as 'North-Eastern and Himalayan.'
+The NITI Aayog's observations are part of a study that ranked 24 States on how well they managed their water.
+Gujarat, Andhra Pradesh and Madhya Pradesh took the top three spots, in that order, and Jharkhand, Bihar and Haryana came in last in the 'Non-Himalayan States' category.
+Himachal Pradesh - which is facing one of its worst water crises this year - led a separate 8-member list of States clubbed together as 'North-Eastern and Himalayan.'
 These two categories were made to account for different hydrological conditions across the two groups.
-About 60% of the States were marked as "low performers," and this was cause for "alarm."

-Many of the States that performed badly - Uttar Pradesh, Odisha, Chhattisgarh - accounted for 20-30% of India's agricultural output.
-"Given the combination of rapidly declining groundwater levels and limited policy action... this is likely to be a significant food security risk for the country," the report says.
+About 60% of the States were marked as "low performers" and this was cause for "alarm," according to the report.
+Many of the States that performed badly on the index - Uttar Pradesh, Odisha, Chhattisgarh - accounted for 20-30% of India's agricultural output.
+"Given the combination of rapidly declining groundwater levels and limited policy action...this is likely to be a significant food security risk for the country," the report says.

 On the other hand, the index noted, several of the high and medium performers - Gujarat, Madhya Pradesh, Andhra Pradesh, Karnataka, Maharashtra and Telangana - had faced droughts in recent years.
-Therefore, a lack of water was not necessary grounds for the States not initiating action on conservation.
+Therefore, a lack of water was not necessary grounds for States not initiating action on conservation.
 Most of the gains registered by the States were due to their restoration of surface water bodies, watershed development activities and rural water supply provision.